 Whether you, your child or a loved one suffered dog bite injuries, it is of primary importance to see the injured victim’s health.
 Dogs carry rabies and other diseases that can be passed on to whomever they bite.
 Get the victim to a medical facility as soon as possible.
 Also, it has been widely recognized that animal bites are traumatic events.
 As such, they can leave emotional scars on the victim that can be with them for years.

-At Agruss Law Firm, our Chicago dog bite attorney has been working with victims of dog bites for many years and has the expertise you need to recover compensation from the party responsible for the injury through a premises liability claim.
+At Mike Agruss Law, our Chicago dog bite attorney has been working with victims of dog bites for many years and has the expertise you need to recover compensation from the party responsible for the injury through a premises liability claim.
 Call us for a free consultation regarding a possible dog bite lawsuit.
 We will listen closely to your dog attack story and help you get the money you deserve.
-At Agruss Law Firm, our personal injury lawyers pride ourselves on always putting people first when it comes to dog bite claims.
+At Mike Agruss Law, our personal injury lawyers pride ourselves on always putting people first when it comes to dog bite claims.
 Give us a call today.

 Consequences of a Chicago Dog Bite Injury